Table of Contents

 - 3.0.5 Who can sue for elder abuse?

 - 3.1 Avoid Forfeiting Your Right to Compensation

 - 3.3 Contact a Long Island Lawyer to Discuss Your Injury Claim

-Long Island Lawyers Skilled in Assisting Residents of Assisted-Living Facilities
+Long Island Personal Injury Lawyers Skilled in Assisting Residents of Assisted-Living Facilities

 Nursing homes are thoroughly regulated by New York laws.
 These rules help provide a standard of care to which every facility and its employees must adhere.
 However, it is not uncommon for wrongful or careless actions to occur there, and some of these events can cause serious harm or even a tragic death.
 The nursing home negligence attorneys at Duffy & Duffy are experienced in representing injured individuals in Long Island and the surrounding regions.
 Our legal team serves residents of the New York metropolitan area, including Queens and the Bronx as well as Suffolk, Nassau, and Kings Counties.